 March 15, 2017

-It took five days for them to not find cancer in Isabelle (originally).
-In those 5 days we had a stream of visitors and thousands of digital expressions of love.
-With the best of intentions our friends had given us a dopamine feast.
-The news that we could leave the hospital meant that feast had ended.
+It took five days for them not to find cancer in Isabelle (initially).
+In those five days, we had a stream of visitors and thousands of digital expressions of love.
+With the best of intentions, our friends had given us a dopamine feast.
+The news that we could leave the hospital meant that the feast had ended.

 FYI, they found cancer a month later.
 Just not in the first visit.

-After 5 days of escaping into focusing on one thing it actually scared me to contemplate going back to real life.
-The deluge of social media attention had me something to write about that hundreds wanted to read.
+After five days of escaping into focusing on one thing, it scared me to contemplate going back to real life.
+The deluge of social media attention had me something to write about those hundreds wanted to read.
 Now I returned to my church of way less than 100 parishioners.

 Please know, I love my church and work.

 I think that at least for me, social media tempts me to escape.
 It looks like this.
 I face a significant need and put it on Facebook for prayer.
 Nothing wrong with this.
 I get in trouble when I always find myself checking the post for comments to get dopamine (feel good) hit.
 I need to find pleasure in the work I do, not in an escape to Facebook.

 Asking for prayer has many benefits.
 And when you comment your prayers or like our family posts, it means the world.
 I need to caution myself not to build my emotional life online.

 Over the past three years, I’ve fought to balance my life.
 Sometimes I need to lean in and focus on my family.
 Other times I need to buckle down and grind out my responsibilities.
 Though difficult the grind of life brings far greater satisfaction than the hit of the 100th comment on a health post.